 This error message is related to region and language settings.
 When you click Apply, OData API tries to pluralize the name of the SmartObject to create the route name and publish the $metadata.

-For example: if you have "Customer" as a SmartObject name, the OData API will publish "/Customers".
-This issue is caused by the fact that the culture settings (Regions (intl.cpl) > Format > Format) is not set to English for the K2 Service and/or the K2 Application Pool account, because of this the OData API fails to pluralize, and consequently also fails to create the route for the SmartObject (thus fails to publish the SmartObject).
+If you have "Customer" as a SmartObject name, the OData API will publish "/Customers".
+This issue is caused by the fact that the culture settings (Regions (intl.cpl) > Format > Format) is not set to English for the K2 Service and/or the K2 Application Pool account, because of this, the OData API fails to pluralize, and consequently also fails to create the route for the SmartObject (thus fails to publish the SmartObject).

 To resolve this, it is necessary to append [K2dir]\WebServices\API\SmartObjectService.ODataWeb.config with the following setting:

 The format for the culture name based on RFC 4646 is languagecode2-country/regioncode2, where languagecode2 is the two-letter language code and country/regioncode2 is the two-letter subculture code.
 Examples: en-GB for English (United Kingdom) and en-US for English (United States).
 In cases where a two-letter language code is not available, a three-letter code derived from ISO 639-2 is used.
 Standards recommend use of lowercase for language codes and capitalization of country codes.